Mechanic · Crash Fairspin originals 13 min read

 In our cycle reproduction on Fairspin, the HMAC-replay flow worked correctly on every sampled Fairspin tfs crash round, and the on-chain tx records matched the recorded outcomes bit-for-bit.
 The fairness layer is verifiable through both cryptographic replay and blockchain cross-reference.

-tfs crash rtp: the verification state at the current cycle
+TFS Crash rtp: the verification state at the current cycle

 The Fairspin tfs crash rtp figure is the clearest example of what we cannot yet verify.
 Fairspin does not publish an explicit RTP target on the TFS Crash game info panel at the time of our recent audit cycle.